The Warriors (American band)

-The Warriors is an American hardcore punk band originally from Tehachapi, California, United States.
+The Warriors is an American hardcore punk band originally from Tehachapi, California.
 Due to member changes, The Warriors are now primarily based in Oxnard, California.
 Their work is heavily influenced by 1990s bands such as Rage Against the Machine and Snapcase.

 History

 The Warriors followed their debut 7" release with a full-length album titled War Is Hell, released on Eulogy Recordings in 2003.
 In 2005 it was reissued with two extra tracks and computer accessible content, under the title War Is Hell Redux.
 In 2006 their second album, Beyond The Noise, was released.
 They are now signed on to Victory Records.
 In 2007 they released their third album Genuine Sense of Outrage.

 On a demo release distributed by Eulogy Recordings, the songs "Set the Stage" and "The Red, Black and Blue" from their album War Is Hell were featured.

 The vocalist Marshall Lichtenwaldt was featured in the song "Hollow", originally recorded on Parkway Drive's EP Don't Close Your Eyes, and then re-released on their 2010 album Deep Blue.
 In 2011, Parkway Drive's lead singer Winston McCall was featured in The Warriors' song "Panic", from the album See How You Are.